Bruins Goalie Linus Ullmark Broke NHL Record That Stood for 93 Years

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.

 Ullmark, as a result, became the fastest goalie to 25 wins in league history.
-It took the 29-year-old veteran just 28 games to hit 25 victories, surpassing the previous record of 29 games set by former Bruins goalie Tiny Thompson during the 1929-30 season.
+It took the 29-year-old veteran just 28 decisions (explained in the tweet below) to hit 25 victories, surpassing the previous record of 29 set by former Bruins goalie Tiny Thompson during the 1929-30 season.
 Ullmark won 26 games all of last season.

 Ullmark now has a 25-2-1 record and leads all goalies with a .938 save percentage and a 1.82 goals against average.